Improwised/kb.repairrabbit.github.io/content/customers/Do-customer-have-access-to-Repair-Rabbit-and-how-to-provide-login-details-to-customers.md

 draft= false
 +++

-Login details like Email Id and password for customers can be provided by sending an email on registered mail id.
+Login details like e-mail ID and password for customers can be provided by sending an e-mail on the registered e-mail ID.

-Customer can Login into the Repair Rabbit with the assign log in details.
+Customers can login into customer portal of RepairRabbit with the assigned login details.